Andrtsit/QrCodeGenerator/README.md

-# QR Code Generator
+## QrCodeGenerator 🚀

 A modern, user-friendly React application that generates QR codes from text or URLs.
-Built with React and Vite.
+Built with React + Vite.

-## Features
+## 🎯 About

 - Generate QR codes instantly from any text or URL input
 - Mobile-responsive design for use on any device